 That is some portion of Talmud!
 Over the years, we hear others recite such metaphors with literal acceptance.
-However, we know God is the only creator, so this dismisses any literal interpretation of this specific Talmudic portion.
+However, we know God is the only creator, so this dismisses any literal interpretation.
 As always, we must ask what are the questions that can unravel metaphors.

 What strikes us first, is that Rava “created” a human being, and others created an animal.
 Such stories must be metaphoric, and perhaps the Talmud commences with the most glaring impossibility, to set the tone that the entire story is metaphoric.
-Then, why did Rava send the man he created to Rav Zeira, and what was Rav Zeira’s disapproval concerning?
+Why did Rava send the man he created to Rav Zeira, and about what did Rav Zeira disapprove?
 Also, what is the flow of the quote from Isaiah?
 What is the connection between the two acts of creation of a man, and a calf?
 And why were Rav Chanina and Rav Oshiah apparently successful, as they enjoyed their creation, while Rava was not?

-Comparing the two creations, we notice right off the bat, that the second one is animal, not a man, and that it had a positive outcome.
+Comparing the two creations, the second one is animal, not a man, and that it had a positive outcome.
 My understanding of this story follows.

 The Talmud cites a quote from Isaiah that might be misunderstood, “For your sins separate you from your God”.
 It appears that only our sins separate us from God, otherwise, we would not be separated, and perhaps similar.
-But this is not so, as we recite numerous times daily that God is “Kadosh” - removed from our understanding.
+But this is not so, as we recite numerous times daily that God is “Kadosh”—unlike anything He created.
 The Talmud then goes on to show how man cannot even understand human creation, let alone perform creation.
-But the Talmud does so in a metaphoric style.
+But the Talmud does so in a metaphor.